 Specialists in failure

 It is worth asking, surely, what made Rajputs such specialists in failure.
 Yet, the question hardly ever comes up.
 When it does, the usual explanation is that the Rajputs faced Muslim invaders whose fanaticism was their strength.
-Nothing could be further than the truth.
+Nothing could be further from the truth.
 Muslim rulers did use the language of faith to energise their troops, but commitment is only the first step to victory.
 The Rajputs themselves never lacked commitment, and their courage invariably drew the praise of their enemies.
 Even a historian as fundamentalist as Badayuni rhapsodised about Rajput valour.
 Babur wrote that his troops were unnerved, ahead of the Khanua engagement, by the reputed fierceness of Rana Sanga’s forces, their willingness to fight to the death.

 Let’s cancel out courage and fanaticism as explanations, then, for each side displayed these in equal measure.
 What remains is discipline, technical and technological prowess, and tactical acumen.
 In each of these departments, the Rajputs were found wanting.
 Their opponents, usually Turkic, used a complex battle plan involving up to five different divisions.
 Fleet, mounted archers would harry opponents at the start, and often make a strategic retreat, inducing their enemy to charge into an ambush.
 Behind these stood the central division and two flanks.
 While the centre absorbed the brunt of the enemy’s thrust, the flanks would wheel around to surround and hem in opponents.
 Finally, there was a reserve that could be pressed into action wherever necessary.
 Communication channels between divisions were quick and answered to a clear hierarchy that was based largely on merit.